 Odds are if you know acne, you know Accutane.
 Medically termed isotretinoin, the hotly debated treatment is what dermatologists call “the closest thing we have to a cure for acne.”
-Dr. Hadley King, a dermatologist at Skinney Medspa, says, “Accutane can be a life-changing medication for people who suffer from severe acne.”
+Hadley King, MD, a dermatologist at Skinney Medspa, says, “Accutane can be a life-changing medication for people who suffer from severe acne.”
 It works when all other acne treatments fail, including benzoyl peroxide, salicylic acid, retinoids, Aczone gel, oral antibiotics, hormonal treatments, chemical peels, and more.
 “For severe recalcitrant acne, isotretinoin is an excellent option,” King says.

 All this considered, dermatologists acknowledge that Accutane has the potential for severe side effects.
 Dry skin, lips, and eyes; blurred vision; and mental and emotional side effects are all on the table.
 “It is critical that patients are screened appropriately and followed closely while taking it,” King says.